 Santa Bárbara Castle (Alicante)

-I’ll be honest – Alicante didn’t impress us at all.
-But there was one attraction in Alicante that really stood out…and that’s the Castillo de Santa Bárbara (ie. Santa Bárbara Castle).
+There is one attraction in Alicante that really stands out: that’s the Castillo de Santa Bárbara (ie. Santa Bárbara Castle).

 The castle was built by the Moors in the 9th century.
 Moorish rule in the region lasted 500 years until December 4 of 1248 when the Christians, led by Alfonso of Castile, captured the castle.
 It was part of the Reconquista, the Christian recapture of the Iberian peninsula from the Muslims.
 The Castle is named after Saint Barbara whose day of celebration coincided with the capture of the castle.